grafana/loki/docs/sources/getting-started/logcli.md

 The `--limit` option for a `logcli query` command caps the quantity of log lines for a single query.
 When not set, `--limit` defaults to 30.
-This low default value protects the user from overwhelming the system for cases in which the specified query would have returned a large quantity of log lines.
+The limit protects the user from overwhelming the system for cases in which the specified query would have returned a large quantity of log lines.